salmanalibanani/salmanalibanani.com/content/post/storing-secrets-in-azure-key-vault-from-azure-devops-release-pipeline.md

 Let’s say you deploy an Azure Service Bus using a template and want to store the details to access that resource securely in an Azure Key Vault.

 Below I will show an example which illustrates a very simple technique to achieve this.
-This apprach can be applied to any Azure resource that requires secure access credentials.
+This approach can be applied to any Azure resource that requires secure access credentials.

 This technique can be particularly useful during the development, as you design and evolve your system and possibly destroy and re-create resources a few times.
 Every time that happens, you want to store the connection information in Key Vault so that later stages of pipeline can get the correct keys generated in the earlier stages of the pipeline.